 The band had not fully come into their own but they were on their way.

 Don’t Wait for the Movie was the next forward leap in the band’s evolution.
 It was clear from the opening track, the thundering “Read the Book (Don’t Wait for the Movie)”, the band had turned a corner.
 They had left behind the confines of the soft-rock, adult contemporary world and had both feet firmly planted in a rock-and-roll sound space, never to look back.
-Bannister’s input helped them create their most ambitious and consistent album to date.
+With Billy Smiley handling production, the band created their most ambitious and consistent album to date.
 Don’t Wait for the Movie is a wonderful blend of pop rock aesthetics and hard rock sounds.
 Chris McHugh (drums, vocals) joined the band as their new drummer moving their sound light years into the rock world.
 Don’t Wait for the Movie also featured long-time lead vocalist Rick Florian in his debut album.
 The band had not fully come into their own, but they were on their way.

 This was their moment…they did not disappoint.